learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you check if a key exists in an object?
+## Q 11.20.
+How do you check if a key exists in an object?

 **1. Using `in` operator:**